-This is the second edition of our annual report on how New Zealand is dealing with alcohol and other drugs.
+The third edition of our annual report on how New Zealand is dealing with alcohol and other drugs was published in December 2020.

-The 2019 report was released in November 2019, using information compiled from publicly available statistics.
-It's designed to help us take stock, and provide a benchmark to assess whether recent reforms are delivering on their promises.
-We’d still like to see a complete overhaul of our outdated drug laws, and next year’s cannabis referendum is a great place to start.
+The 2020 report uses information compiled from publicly available statistics and OIA requests.
+It's designed to help us take stock and provide a benchmark to assess whether recent reforms are delivering on their promises.

 11 November 2019